 Little 5 Points Halloween Festival and Parade (October 22–23, 2022)

-Little 5 Points Halloween Festival and Parade is probably the largest Halloween event in Atlanta.
-Held from noon to 6 p.m. on Moreland and Euclid Avenues, this free family-friendly event offers lots of live entertainment, an art market, food trucks, and a beer garden.
-The major highlight is Halloween costume parade that marches along Euclid Avenue at 4 p.m.
-Watch hundreds of zombies, ghouls and fairies and walk the streets accompanied by marching bands and live music.
+The Little 5 Points Halloween Festival and Parade is probably the largest Halloween event in Atlanta.
+Held from noon to 6 pm on Moreland and Euclid Avenues, this free family-friendly event offers lots of live entertainment, an art market, food trucks, and a beer garden.
+The major highlight is the Halloween costume parade that marches along Euclid Avenue at 4 pm.
+Watch hundreds of zombies, ghouls, and fairies, and walk the streets accompanied by marching bands and live music.
 About 35,000 people attend the Halloween Parde every year.

 Owl-O-Ween Hot Air Balloon Festival is a two-day event held at Fifth Third Bank Stadium in Kennesaw every October.
 If you dare to go on a tethered balloon ride, you can enjoy amazing bird-eye views from above.
 For those who prefer to stay on the ground, there is also plenty of things to do: seven stages of entertainment, aerial performances, and a costume contest.

 Finally, there are plenty of Halloween-themed food events and parties.
 During the day, visit Sunday Supper South at Ponce City Market to sample award-winning Southern cuisine masterpieces.
-At night stop by Day of the Dead Halloween Party held at the Roof at Ponce City Market.
-Wash down all your fears at Boos and Brews, the annual costumed Halloween beer festival.
+At night, stop by the Day of the Dead Halloween Party held at the Roof at Ponce City Market.
+Or wash down all your fears at Boos and Brews, the annual costumed Halloween beer festival.
 Make sure to double-check the dates and hours of each event to be at the right time in the right place.